 High responsivity – LUX 50 – LUX HOURS 15,000

-Therefore if you’re lighting highly responsive, sensitive pieces like watercolours, a maximum of 50lux for up to 300 hours a year is recommended.
+Therefore if you are lighting highly responsive, sensitive pieces like watercolours, SLL recommend a maximum of 50lux for up to 300 hours a year.

 LED light sources are designed to produce light in specific parts of the visible spectrum.
 Most LED’s do not produce any infrared or ultraviolet light, so generally LED’s are a good light source to use for lighting artwork.
 That said, because they produce light at particular wavelengths, the way they render colour is not always as good as conventional light sources.
 (Read to our blog on colour rendering here for more information on this) LED can particularly struggle with rendering red colours (R9 value) so some colours in paintings can look distorted or dull under LED, which is of course a concern.
 If you are using LED light fittings you should to be looking at a minimum CRI value of 90 with a particularly good R9 value.
 We’ve found the Xicatio artist series LED chip is a good choice for some applications.